milanileandro/android-kotlin-udacity-nanodegree/README.md

 # Organization

-All projects are developed in a separate branch, thus maintaining your commit history separately.
-Once completed, they are sent to the all-projects branch via pull request.
+All projects are developed in a separate branch from the empty branch, thus maintaining the history of commits for each project separately.
+When a project are completed your branch is sent via pull request to the all-projects branch.

 Every project has its README.md file always in the project's root directory.